What Are the Chances of Finding a Lost Cat? DoNotPay Can Help!

 DoNotPay makes it much easier to complete the necessary steps for reporting your missing cat to the authorities.
 Our Lost and Found Pets product helps you focus on the physical search while we tap into the online lost pet database and submit all the details about your missing feline.

-Here's how to increase the chances of finding your lost cat with DoNotPay in three simple steps:
+Here's how to increase the with DoNotPay in three simple steps:

 - Search "lost and found pets" on DoNotPay, and select whether you're reporting a lost pet or a pet you've found.